 - 7th and 8th grade leaders receive weekly instruction and feedback on planning and facilitating their small-group sessions.

 Students share a common math time so they are able to study at a level appropriate for each individual.
 We offer courses up to high school geometry.
-Curriculum: Eureka Math along with interactive student notebooks that build important math concepts, vocabulary, formulas, and conversions.
+Curriculum: Eureka Math along with interactive student notebooks that build important math concepts, vocabulary, formulas, conversions and real life math.

 Reading, Writing, Spelling and Grammar